christianriccio/Intelligent-Data-Science-Methodology-and-Portability-for-Epileptic-Seizure-Detection/README.md

 - 49162 observations
 - 868 columns

-For an in-deepth understanding of the data, and data pre-processing, refers to the colab as well as the paper linked ahead.
+For an in-deepth understanding of the data, as well as data pre-processing, refers to both the colab and the paper linked ahead.
 ## Research paper
 The research paper is accessible at the following link:
 ## Acknowledgments